Sam Folarin: Club career

 Folarin started his career in the youth ranks at Wandsworth Town before moving to Tooting & Mitcham United in search of senior first team football.
 After a breaking into the first-team in the 2018–19 season, he was offered a trial at Charlton Athletic but was not signed by the London club.
 After a subsequent trial at Middlesbrough, Folarin was offered a contract along with team-mate Isaiah Jones.

-On 15 September 2020, Folarin debuted for Middlesbrough in the EFL Cup in a 2-0 defeat versus Barnsley at the Riverside Stadium.
+On 15 September 2020, Folarin debuted for Middlesbrough in the EFL Cup in a 2–0 defeat versus Barnsley at the Riverside Stadium.
+In January 2021, Folarin scored his first senior goal against Brentford in the FA Cup.

-On 26 January 2022, Folarin joined Scottish Championship club Queen of the South on loan, for the remainder of the 2021-22 season.
+On 26 January 2022, Folarin joined Scottish Championship club Queen of the South on loan, for the remainder of the 2021–22 season.

+In August 2022, he joined League Two side Harrogate Town on a full-time basis.
+On 17 May 2024, he signed a new one-year deal with Harrogate.

+On 24 January 2025, Folarin signed for National League side Hartlepool United for an undisclosed fee.
+On 19 September 2025, Folarin joined National League South club Chelmsford City on loan.